annie-kayal/project-4/README.md

         return f'{self.name}'
     ```

 - The Borough table consisted of a name, image and fitnessclasses.
-The fitnessclass had a many-to-many relationship to Boroughs, showing that there are many fitness classes in many boroughs.
+The fitnessclass had a many-to-many relationship to the FitnessClass model, to indicate there are many fitness classes in many boroughs.

 3. <h4 style='text-decoration: underline'>Booked Class Model: </h4>